 - i.
-The additional Tier-1 capital instruments (classified as other than equity at issuance) must have loss absorption clause whereby these instruments would be permanently converted to common shares when the bank's Common Equity Tier-1 (CET1) ratio falls to or below 6.625% of RWA {i.e. minimum CET1 of 6.0% plus 25% of capital conservation buffer of 2.5% (0.625%)}.
+The additional Tier-1 capital instruments (classified as other than equity at issuance) must have loss absorption clause whereby these instruments will be permanently converted to common shares when the bank's CET1 ratio falls to or below 6.625% of RWA {i.e. minimum CET1 of 6.0% plus 25% of capital conservation buffer of 2.5% (0.625%)}.
 Moreover, the bank should immediately notify SBP upon reaching the trigger point. - ii.
-The bank should have full discretion to determine the amount of Additional Tier-1 instruments to be converted subject to following conditions: - a.
+A bank will have full discretion to determine the amount of Additional Tier-1 instruments to be converted into common shares subject to following conditions: - a.
 Where a bank's CET1 reaches the loss absorption trigger point, the aggregate amount of Additional Tier-1 capital to be converted must at least be the amount sufficient to immediately return the CET1 ratio to above 6.625% of total RWA (if possible). - b.
 The converted amount should not exceed the amount needed to bring the CET1 ratio to 8.5% of RWA (i.e. minimum CET1 of 6.0% plus capital conservation buffer of 2.5%). - iii.
 The contractual terms and conditions of Additional Tier-1 instruments must also include a clause requiring full and permanent conversion of the instrument into common shares at the point of non-viability (mentioned below in Section A-5-3). - iv.
-The conversion method should describe and follow the order (hierarchy of claims) in which they would absorb losses in liquidation/ gone concern basis.
-These terms must be clearly stated in the offer documents.
+The conversion method will describe and follow the order (hierarchy of claims) in which they will absorb losses in liquidation/ gone concern basis.
+These terms must be clearly stated in the offer documents. - v.
+In case, conversion of Additional Tier-1 capital instrument is not possible following the trigger event, the amount of the instrument must be written off in the accounts resulting in increase in CET1 of the bank.